corsairmarks/silicoid_portraits_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.3 "Libra," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.6 "Orion," the latest version when this was written.
 Updates include:

 * Update the included Contingency-swap shipset `silicoid_01`
     * Ensure the ship entities are blank for ship sections and instead use the ship hull as the attachment point for the Contingency graphics